abubakrsiddikl/abubakrsiddikl/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm **Abu Bakr Siddik**, a passionate **Junior Web Developer** specializing in building user-friendly, interactive, and scalable web applications.
+I'm **Abu Bakr Siddik**, a passionate **Fullstack Developer** specializing in building user-friendly, interactive, and scalable web applications.
 I have hands-on experience with both front-end and back-end development, and I'm always eager to learn and explore new technologies.

 ## 🚀 Technical Skills